 - #27 Review the Town's 2013 Cultural Master Plan to update strategies for promoting and supporting local arts and culture endeavours, including the assessment of programming and space requirements.
-Revisit the recommendation to develop an Arts and Culture Community Hub, with a focus on partnerships that may support third-party operation within an adaptive re-use building. - #28 Consider creating a service level agreement to support greater collaboration between the Recreation, Culture & Wellness Department and the Lincoln Pelham Public Library regarding program delivery and promotion. - #29 Examine opportunities for public art within all park and public space capital projects, as well as and temporary pop-up projects in underutilized civic spaces.
+Revisit the recommendation to develop an Arts and Culture Community Hub, with a focus on partnerships that may support third-party operation within an adaptive re-use building. - #28 Support greater collaboration between the Recreation, Culture & Wellness Department and the Lincoln Pelham Public Library regarding cultural and community program delivery and promotion. - #29 Examine opportunities for public art within all park and public space capital projects, as well as and temporary pop-up projects in underutilized civic spaces.
 Explore approaches to funding public art through the land development process and consider implementing policies through the next Official Plan review.